Gymnast544/dsi-hdmi-rpi-zero/README.md

 - DMA-based GPIO sampling
 - MMU + cache for performance

+## Known limitations

+- **Artifacting**: due to Raspberry Pi Zero capture limits, some lines may be consistently copied from the line directly above.
+This is generally minor - and not easily noticeable unless you look for it specifically.
+- **Performance**: runs at ~**24 FPS** on a Pi Zero.

 ## Supported Boards

 - **Raspberry Pi Zero**
 - **Raspberry Pi Zero W**

 Only these boards are supported (BCM2835).
 Pi Zero 2, Pi 1 Model B+, and other variants are not tested.

+## Quick Start — SD Card (No Build)

+1. Copy all files from the `release/` folder to a FAT32 SD card (or download from [releases](https://github.com/Gymnast544/dsi-hdmi-rpi-zero/releases)).
+2. Boot the Pi Zero.

+See [release/README.md](release/README.md) for detailed SD card setup.

 ## Hardware Installation